New Car Price Terms You Need to Know

 A target price should only be used as a guideline for you.
 It’s the price you are comfortable paying for the vehicle you want to buy.

-You should never tell the dealer or car salesman what this number is.
+You should never tell the dealer or car salesperson what this number is.
 The ultimate goal is to buy the vehicle under your target price if the opportunity presents itself.

-Your target price, or fair profit offer, should be somewhere between 2-5 percent over the actual dealer cost.
+Your target price, or fair profit offer, should be 2-5 percent above the actual dealer cost.

 You can use free quote services such as RydeShopper and Edmunds to set a target based on current market conditions in your local area.